YouryMoise/WordSearchTS/README.md

 # WordSearchTS### ⭐️⚔️
-To run the project, run npm run server and npm run client (in a separate terminal), then open starb-client.html in your browser
+To run the project, run npm run server and npm run watch-client (in a separate terminal), then open starb-client.html in your browser